SomeRandomGuy009/Myuu-Anti-Shiny-Discord-Bot/README.md

 3. Do cd Myuu-Anti-Shiny-Discord-Bot and then pip install -r requirements.txt

 # Current Features:
-1. Locks channel if a shiny or greninja-ash is found (30s locktime)
+1. Locks channel for everyone if a shiny or greninja-ash is found (30s locktime)
 2. Can only lock one channel at the moment.

 # Any upcoming features?
 - Look at multiple channels.
 - Anti - Starter killing
 - Logging with embed instead of text.
+- Lock channel for a particular role instead of everyone.
+- Lock channels for Admins as well.

 # If anyone got any issues, raise it here.
 If you wanna discuss about some features, my discord id: SomeRandomGuy#1337

 # Submit a PR if u want any other feature to be added.
 I'll take a look at it and merge.

 # Note: I just used the idea of Nebby Bot, didn't copy it.
 NebbyBot is most probably written in discord.js, while this is written in python.